andi611/Naive-Bayes-and-Decision-Tree-Classifiers/Readme.md

 - Impute and estimate all missing entries:
     - If dtype is `int`: impute with mean value of the feature column
     - If dtype is `str`: impute with most frequent item in the feature column
-- Split data into categorical and continues and process them separately:
+- Split data into categorical and continuous and process them separately:
     - categorical features index = [1, 3, 5, 6, 7, 8, 9, 13]
-    - continues features index = [0, 2, 4, 10, 11, 12]
+    - continuous features index = [0, 2, 4, 10, 11, 12]
 - For categorical data:
-    - 8 categorical attributes are transformed into a 99 dimension one-hot vector
+    - 8 categorical attributes are transformed into a 99 dimension one-hot feature vector
-- For continues data:
+- For continuous data:
     - Normalize with maximum norm of that feature column
-- Re-concatenate categorical features and continues features, the resulting data shape:
+- Re-concatenate categorical features and continuous features, the resulting data shape:
 <img src=https://github.com/andi611/Naive-Bayes-and-Decision-Tree-Classifiers/blob/master/image/income_preprocessing.png width="423" height="70">